 So let’s have a look at what’s under the hood, the engines of these iconic timepieces.
 Both brands have come a long way in terms of precision and chronometry.
 Both have spent a lot of money, time and effort on improving their movements and the results are impressive.
 In fact, both can be regarded as best in class and productions numbers are roughly comparable.
 So let’s see how they compare based on the specs…

 CO-AXIAL ESCAPEMENT – Not necessarily to set the tone for this part of the comparison, but this has to be addressed.
 What Omega achieved with the co-axial escapement is unparalleled and second to none!
 After more than two centuries of Swiss lever escapement hegemony, Omega managed to industrialize an entirely new escapement and that’s absolutely brilliant.
-The idea came from non-other than George Daniels, a British watchmaker, and in this Technical Perspective, we explain the nitty-gritty.
+The idea came from none other than George Daniels, a British watchmaker, and in this Technical Perspective, we explain the nitty-gritty.

-Si14 VERSUS PARACHROM – Omega opted for Si14, their own type of silicon, for the balance and balance spring.
-Rolex chose for an a-magnetic alloy named Parachrom, so no silicon balance spring.
+Si14 VERSUS PARACHROM – Omega opted for Si14, its own type of silicon, for the balance and balance spring.
+Rolex chose an a-magnetic alloy named Parachrom, so no silicon balance spring.
 That’s a deliberate choice as Parachrom is a metal alloy and can be repaired and altered like metal.
 This is not possible with a silicon balance spring, as this material is fragile and whenever something goes wrong with the Si14 balance spring, it has to be replaced by a new Si14 balance spring.
 That means service parts must be available.
-As for the balance, Omega also chooses for Si14, but when I asked Rolex, they didn’t comment on the material used for the balance (hence the question mark.)
+As for the balance, Omega also opted for Si14, but when I asked Rolex, they didn’t comment on the material used for the balance (hence the question mark).

 With the omnipresence of magnets, whether in bags or chargers for cell phones, this resistance to magnetism is very useful.
 Moreover, the Master Chronometer tests are performed in-house at the Omega facilities and the Federal Institute of Metrology controls the testing on a daily basis.